a-r-d/java-1-class-demos/week4/readme.md

   1. review of homework for week 3.
   2. review of homework for week 4.
  3. More on arrays.
+  1. Inserting elements into arrays
+    1. Go over Array Prepend
+    2. Write Array append to end in classes
+    3. show insert example code.
+  2. resizing arrays - why can't you do this?
+Why do you have to ma copies?
+  3. removing elements from arrays
-  1. a sorting algorithm coded out (Bubble sort or Insertion sort because it is easy to code (they are not efficient))
+  4. a sorting algorithm coded out (Bubble sort or Insertion sort because it is easy to code (they are not efficient))
-  2. Inserting elements into arrays
-  3. resizing arrays
-  4. removing elements from arrays
   5. making arrays so large that the memory is consumed and your program crashes

 ## New Content Agenda